Legal

 Health Data Privacy Notice

-This Health Data Privacy Notice ("Notice") explains how Bloodwork.org and its affiliates ("Bloodwork.org," "we," "us," or "our") collect, use, disclose, and protect Health Data and other personal data in connection with our website, platform, mobile applications, and any related products or services (collectively, the "Services").
+This Health Data Privacy Notice ("Notice") explains how Bloodwork.app and its affiliates ("Bloodwork.app," "we," "us," or "our") collect, use, disclose, and protect Health Data and other personal data in connection with our website, platform, mobile applications, and any related products or services (collectively, the "Services").

-This Notice is designed to meet or exceed requirements under applicable U.S. state consumer health data privacy laws and other global privacy regulations to the extent they apply to Bloodwork.org and its users.
-This Notice supplements, and should be read together with, the Bloodwork.org Privacy Policy.
+This Notice is designed to meet or exceed requirements under applicable U.S. state consumer health data privacy laws and other global privacy regulations to the extent they apply to Bloodwork.app and its users.
+This Notice supplements, and should be read together with, the Bloodwork.app Privacy Policy.

 By using the Services, you acknowledge this Notice.
 If you do not agree, please discontinue use of the Services.